Subscribe to get access

-To begin, final trials of listening devices that check the health of wind turbines.
+To begin, final trials of listening devices or a ping monitor.
+One that does check the health of wind turbines.
 These devices are more importantly using satellite communications to send data.
 Therefore, all takes place in the coming months.
 More noteworthy, that’s ahead of a commercial launch mid year.

 Adelaide-based startup Ping awarded an $170,000 Australian Government Accelerating Commercialisation grant last week.
 A grant to help trial, upscale, connect and launch its device on domestic and international markets.
 All after six years in research and development.